justinyuchi/Machine-Learning/Gaussian_Naive_Bayes_RandomizedSearchCV_&_Random_Forest/README.md

 ## Conclusion

 Through this study, I aim to demonstrate the transformative potential of advanced techniques in quantitative finance.
 I believe that with the right tools and approach, we can revolutionize trading strategies and achieve remarkable results.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for exploring this repository.
-I hope it provides valuable insights and sparks your passion for quantitative finance and machine learning.